English Curriculum Overview

 - Composition (articulating ideas and structuring them in speech and writing)

 Spelling, vocabulary and grammar are embedded within our programmes of study.
-Opportunities for teachers to enhance pupils’ vocabulary will arise naturally from their reading and writing and, as a school, we aim to provide rich learning experiences where children’s reading, writing, spelling and grammar flourish.
+Opportunities for teachers to enhance pupils’ vocabulary arise naturally from their reading and writing and, as a school, we provide rich learning experiences where children’s reading, writing, spelling and grammar flourish.

 The National Curriculum for English reflects the importance of spoken language in pupils’ development across the whole curriculum – cognitively, socially and linguistically.
 Spoken language underpins the development of reading and writing and, as a school, we promote these key skills both within English teaching and across the curriculum.